-Situation Suggested remedies Your computer does not recognize your camera Ensure that the USB cable is connected correctly.
+Situation Suggested remedies Photos are distorted This camera can have minute distortion when using a wide-angle lens that enables shooting with a wide angle of view.
+This is normal, and does not cause malfunction.
+Playback screen does not appear on the connected external device Ensure that HDMI cable is properly connected to the external monitor.
+Ensure that the memory card is properly recorded.
+Your computer does not recognize your camera Ensure that the USB cable is connected correctly.
 Ensure that your camera is switched on.
 Ensure that you are using a supported operating system.
 Your computer disconnects the camera while transferring files The file transfer may be interrupted by static electricity.
 Disconnect the USB cable and connect it again.
-Your computer cannot play videos Videos may not play on some video player programs.
-To play video files captured with your camera, use the Multimedia Viewer program that you can install with the i-Launcher program on your computer. i-Launcher is not functioning properly End i-Launcher and restart the program.
-Depending on your computer's specifications and environment, the program may not launch automatically.
-In this case, click Start → All Programs → Samsung → i-Launcher → Samsung i-Launcher on your Windows computer.
-(For Windows 8, open Start screen, and then select All apps → Samsung i-Launcher.)
-Or, click Applications → Samsung → i-Launcher on your Mac OS computer.
+Your computer cannot play videos Depending on the software you use, video files may not play.
+To play video files captured with your camera, install and use the Intelli-studio program on your computer. (p.
+141) Intelli-studio is not functioning properly End Intelli-studio and restart the program.
+You cannot use Intelli-studio on Macintosh computers.

 Situation Suggested remedies Cannot set the DPOF for RAW files You cannot set the DPOF for RAW files.
 Auto Focus does not work Subject is not in focus.
-When the subject is outside the AF area, shoot by moving the subject inside the AF area and half-pressing [Shutter].
+When the subject is outside the AF area, shoot by moving the subject inside the AF area and half pressing [Shutter].
 Subject is too close.
 Step back from the subject and shoot.
 The focus mode is set to MF.
 Switch the mode to AF.
-AEL feature does not work AEL feature does not work in Auto, Manual and Smart modes.
+AEL feature does not work AEL feature does not work in SMART , M , (i) , ★ and SCN modes.
 Select another mode to use this feature.
 Lens does not work Ensure that the lens is properly mounted.
 Remove the lens from the camera and re-mount it.
 External flash or GPS does not work Ensure that the external device is properly mounted and turned on.
 The date & time settings screen appears when you power on the camera Set the date and time again.
 This screen appears when the camera's internal power source is completely discharged.
 Insert a fully charged battery and wait at least 72 hours in power off status for the internal power source to be recharged.